Skip to main content

 Nearly 1 in 5 Canadian Adults Struggle to Read

-The reality of low literacy in Canada might surprise you.
-According to the Program for the International Assessment of Adult Competencies (PIAAC), 19% of Canadian adults struggle with basic reading skills.
 This means that nearly 1 in 5 adults face invisible barriers in their daily lives that many of us never consider.
 From missing job opportunities that require written tests to avoiding social situations where reading might be necessary, these challenges shape life experiences in profound ways.

 Low literacy isn’t a small, isolated issue affecting just a few communities.
 It touches every neighbourhood, workplace, and school across Canada.
 It affects people of all backgrounds, ages, and walks of life.